 Course Learning Outcomes

 1 Develop effective communication skills between nurses and their patients, with members of the community and with other health professionals 2 Appreciate the influence of human emotions, spirituality, body image, self-concept, sexuality, and death and dying on the health care of people.
-3 Identify the dynamics of cultural safety in nursing especially as they relate to the care of different cultural groups.
+3 Identify the dynamics of communicating in a respectful and culturally safe manner, as they relate to the care of different cultural groups such as Aboriginal peoples.
 4 Apply basic principles of effective group dynamics and consider concepts of problem based learning and critical thinking.
 5 Recognise the various roles nurses have in the provision of health care, the history of the nursing profession and the development of nursing knowledge.
 6 Identify the regulation of nursing practice and legislation governing the practice of nurses.
 7 Apply the Nursing and Midwifery Board of Australia (NMBA) competencies and professional codes of practice to episodes of clinical experience.
 8 Apply safety in practice with clear articulation of the principle of consent 9 Discuss and justify ethics and guidelines for documentation, privacy and maintaining confidentiality 10 Recognise occupational health issues relating to professional nursing practice.